Neraud/home-server/docs/Vagrant.md

 A sample Shell script is used to generate a random number and push it as a sensor on Home Assistant.

 The real use case would be to use either a real shell, and/or enable the BLE plugin to detect room presence.

-### Homer

-Homer is installed.

-Apps deployed in the cluster are added on the dashboard.

 ### Homepage